enso-org/enso/doc/language-server/specification/enso-protocol.md

 }
 ```

-## Protocol Message Specification - Project Picker
+## Protocol Message Specification - Project Manager
 This section exists to contain a specification of each of the messages that the
-project picker supports.
+project manager supports.
 This is in order to aid in the proper creation of
 clients, and to serve as an agreed-upon definition for the protocol between the
 IDE and Engine teams.